nyahav/JaMoveo/readme.md

 Welcome to **JaMoveo**, the ultimate interactive band rehearsal web app!
 Take your jam sessions to the next level with real-time lyrics and chord displays, seamless collaboration, and an intuitive interface designed for musicians.

+🚀 How to Use the App
+To get started quickly, you can use the following test accounts:

+Admin Credentials:

+Username: checkingadmin
+Password: checkingadmin
+User Credentials:

+Username: superuserdo
+Password: superuserdont
+Step-by-Step Guide
+1️⃣ Log In

+Open the app in two separate browsers or devices.
+Log in with the Admin credentials on one device and the User credentials on the other.
+2️⃣ Enter the Waiting Room

+After logging in, the User should click "Let's Go" to enter the waiting room.
+The Admin will then join to start the session.
+3️⃣ Start a Session

+The Admin should click "Create Session" (located at the top of the screen).
+The User will receive a notification that the session has started.
+4️⃣ Select a Song

+The Admin can search for songs using the Tab4U search feature.
+Once a song is selected, both the Admin and User will be automatically redirected to the Live Session page.
+5️⃣ Jam Together! 🎸🎶

+On the Live Session page, both users will see real-time lyrics and chords displayed.
+Enjoy a seamless, synchronized jam session!

+🆕 Creating a New Account
+If you want to create your own user account, follow these steps:

+Click the "Get Started" button in the top-right corner or navigate to:
+👉 /sign-up

+To create an Admin account, use the special registration path:
+👉 /sign-up-admin

+After signing up through this path, you will automatically be granted Admin privileges.
 ---

 ## 🌟 Features